 - Think outside the box

-If this is a critical asset in the position you’re applying for, try using an action-statement that shows how you work with others.
-For example, “I established a monthly workshop that led to increased team collaboration, and which resulted in 3 completed projects in the last quarter.”
+If this is a critical asset in the position you’re applying for, try using an action statement that shows how you work with others.
+For example, “I established a monthly workshop that led to increased team collaboration, and which resulted in three completed projects in the past quarter.”

 Here are a few additional examples of phrases hiring managers expect without needing to see them on your resume:

 - Team player

 Examples of your past work give employers clear evidence of how you are different from other applicants.
 They are looking for examples of times you delivered value, and whenever possible, with numbers to support them.
 Consider the following list of words that can be helpful as you develop a resume with action statements that clearly show the value you’ll bring to their team: